Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Declarations in Kotlin are used to introduce entities (values, types, etc.); most declarations are *named*, i.e. they also assign an identifier to their own entity, however, some declarations may be *anonymous*.

 Every declaration is accessible in a particular *scope*, which is dependent both on where the declaration is located and on the declaration itself.
+Every named declaration introduces a binding for this name in the scope it is declared in.
+For most of the declarations, this scope is the declaration scope introduced by the **parent** declaration, e.g. the declaration this declaration is syntactically nested in.
+See [scoping section][Scopes and identifiers] for details.

 ### Classifier declaration